Off-street and on-street parking

 - Lisburn has approximately 240 on-street parking spaces

 - Newry has approximately 440 on-street parking spaces

-When using pay and display machines, you must ensure that the ticket you buy is sufficient for the length of your stay.
+Whether using pay and display machines in a charged car park or CPZ, you must ensure that the ticket you buy is sufficient for the length of your stay.
 Display the ticket clearly on your car windscreen or dashboard.

 Additionally, pay and display machines in most border towns accept Euro coins.